 Notary stamps are inked rubber stamps that are used to notarize a document and provide the notary public’s credentials for authentication.

-Notary stamps can come in various colors, shapes, and sizes and are usually round or rectangular.
+Notary stamps can come in various colors, shapes, and sizes, usually round or rectangular.
 Each state has its own requirements for what must be included in a notary stamp.
 These stamps typically contain the same information as a notary embossing seal.

 Similar to notary embossing seals, notary stamps are accepted as a traditional form of notarization across the country.
 However, they provide limited flexibility or protection against fraud and mistakes.
 As more states work towards enacting RON law, it has become increasingly easy to access fast, secure, and affordable notarization services exactly when you need them.

-Digital notary stamps serve the same purpose as traditional stamps, but they are applied electronically to a document using an online notarization platform.
-Digital notary stamps are used to verify that a RON transaction has been completed in accordance with state requirements, and are legally enforceable.
+Digital notary stamps serve the same purpose as traditional stamps but are applied electronically to a document using an online notarization platform.
+Digital notary stamps are used to verify that a RON transaction has been completed per state requirements and are legally enforceable.

-Digital notary stamps provide greater security to your notarized document because they track every single change made to the document, preventing tampering and fraud.
-Digital stamps also use complex algorithms that work to ensure the authenticity of the document, the signer’s identities, and validity of information contained within the document.
+Digital notary stamps provide greater security to your notarized document by tracking every change made to the document, preventing tampering and fraud.
+Digital stamps also use complex algorithms to ensure the document’s authenticity, the signer’s identity, and the validity of information contained within the document.